minetest-mods/enhanced_builtin_commands/.github/CONTRIBUTING.md

 - You must create a new branch for your new features/bugfixes.
 - You **must** be polite (while commenting on or opening a pull request).
 - Review before opening the pull request (if it has any issues, etc.).
+- You must enable the checkbox "Allow edits from maintainers".
 - Off-topic is not allowed.

 ## For collaborators